- Advocacy Alerts

-NACWA is working hard to ensure that this exemption is not reduced nor eliminated.
-The Association recently collaborated with the Association of Metropolitan Water Agencies (AMWA) to estimate the value of tax-exempt municipal bonds to water and wastewater infrastructure nationwide and in each state – updating a 2013 NACWA / AMWA report on the same topic.
-The new analysis found1:
+In 2017, NACWA collaborated with the Association of Metropolitan Water Agencies (AMWA) to estimate the value of tax-exempt municipal bonds to water and wastewater infrastructure nationwide and in each state – updating a 2013 joint NACWA - AMWA report on the same topic.
+The new analysis1 revealed:

 - Communities nationwide issued nearly $38 billion worth of municipal bonds in 2016 to fund investments in drinking water and wastewater infrastructure.

-- Under current laws that exempt municipal bond interest from federal income tax, these issuances are estimated to lead to $63.6 billion worth of debt service costs over 30 years.
+- Under current laws that exempt municipal bond interest from federal income tax, these issuances were estimated to lead to $63.6 billion worth of debt service costs over 30 years.

-- If municipal bond interest were fully taxed, these debt service payments would increase to $79.8 billion – an increase of $16 billion, or 25 percent – significantly increasing costs to ratepayers and constraining further utility investments.
+- If municipal bond interest were fully taxed, these debt service payments would increase to $79.8 billion – an increase of $16 billion, or 25% – significantly increasing costs to ratepayers and constraining further utility investments.

-State-specific fact sheets are available for download below, along with a nationwide fact sheet.
+* NOTE: State-specific fact sheets are available for download (bottom), along with a nationwide fact sheet.

 1 The analysis was conducted by SJ Advisors, LLC.
 For simplicity, these estimates were calculated based on the current interest rate environment, and by assuming all bonds were issued for uniform $50 million projects with "AA" credit ratings and 30-year loan maturities.
 The figures do not include any water infrastructure projects that may have been funded through general obligation bonds.